 Con Edison offers a robust suite of products and services to commercial customers of all sizes and business types.
 Critical to the success of the Company's efforts, and to meet energy savings goals, is the engagement of over 1,000 market partners, who work every day with customers to deliver energy savings and leverage Con Edison incentives to make efficiency projects economic.
-This work culminates in identifying energy saving opportunities, developing a performance improvement plan, and installing cost-effective energy efficient technologies.
+This work includes identifying energy saving opportunities, developing a performance improvement plan, and installing cost-effective energy efficient technologies.
 Customer education and buy-in are paramount throughout the process so that there is both a firm understanding of the customer's unique needs as well as confirmation that customers have the knowledge and skills to operate and maintain equipment to sustain energy savings throughout the equipment's lifetime.

 There is no one-size-fits-all program or solution for any energy user, particularly for large, sophisticated customers.
 Recognizing the distinct nature of commercial customers, the Company offers four separate market-based offerings through which customers may address their particular business objectives and constraints.
-These are large C&I prescriptive incentives, large C&I custom incentives, the Self-Direct program, and the Commercial Direct Install program.
+These are large C&I prescriptive incentives, large C&I custom incentives, the CDI program, and the Self-Direct program.
+The Company is not limited to these approaches and will be launching new offerings utilizing midstream and upstream delivery channels to incentivize energy efficiency measures in this sector.